-Every so often, a free balance transfer credit card – one that charges neither a transfer fee, nor interest for the first few months – will be available to people with excellent credit.
-Getting such a card is the only way to avoid paying balance transfer fees entirely.
-In the absence of such an offer, you can minimize the cost of a balance transfer by comparing offers in terms of their total cost (i.e. transfer fee, annual fee, and total interest incurred based on your payoff timeline).
+Getting a 0% balance transfer credit card with no balance transfer fee is the only way to entirely avoid paying finance charges on transferred debt.
+But you can always minimize what you pay for a balance transfer by comparing offers in terms of their total cost: transfer fee, annual fee, and total interest expected based on your payoff timeline.
 A credit card calculator will prove extremely helpful in this regard.

 Balance Transfer Rewards

 In theory, a balance transfer represents a great opportunity to earn rewards.
 Credit card companies offer rewards on every dollar you spend, after all.
 And transferring a balance means drawing down your credit line to pay off an existing debt obligation.
 That’s usually a high-dollar-value transaction.